What is the Pennsylvania bar exam?

 The MBE is divided into morning and afternoon testing sessions of three hours each, with 100 questions in each session.
 There are no scheduled breaks during either the morning or afternoon session, though test taskers typically may be excused from the exam room during the test.
 Be sure to check with your jurisdiction, however, as the rules regarding leaving the exam room may vary.

 Of the 200 questions on the MBE, 175 questions are scored.
 The remaining unscored 25 questions are used by the NCBE to test potential future questions.
 The scored questions are distributed evenly, with 25 questions from each tested subject area.
 The Pennsylvania bar exam subjects include civil procedure, constitutional law, contracts, criminal law and procedure, evidence, real property, and torts.
+The MBE counts for 45 percent of the total Pennsylvania bar exam score.

 In addition to the MBE, the Pennsylvania bar exam includes an essay section and a performance test.
 The essay examination consists of six essay questions that cover one or more of the following subjects: